-Tapping 4 exits without further changes.
-Holding locks (or unlocks) the VFO.
+Tapping 4 exits.
+Holding 4 locks (or unlocks) the VFO.
 VFO locking is especially useful when negotiating rough terrain.
+Note: Lock applies to VFO and XIT, but not to RIT.

 KEYER SPEED CONTROLS

 Tapping SPD- or SPD+ changes the built-in keyer speed (8-50 WPM).
 This can be done while sending, including during message playback.